SStiven/GameOfLife/Readme.md

         }
 ```

-The original code doesn't stop or deatach OnTimer, so generationTimer maintains a reference to MainWindows, in this way it is never garbage-collecter if is closed.
-For this reason, I overrided the OnClosed method
+Because the original code never stops or detaches OnTimer, generationTimer holds a reference to the MainWindow.
+As a result, the window is never garbage-collected when closed.
+To fix this, I overrode OnClosed:

 ```cs
         protected override void OnClosed(EventArgs e)